-Thus with exactly the same number of equally guilty people of each race/gender, we saw 22 women convicted….and 59 men.
+With exactly the same number of equally guilty people of each race/gender, we saw 22 women convicted….and 59 men.
 Big difference, eh?
 In fact, this factor alone gives us a prison population that’s 73%male and 27% female.
-That’s three men in jail for every woman, but still far from our 93/7, which isthirteen men for every woman.
+That’s three men in jail for every woman, but still far from our 93/7, which is thirteen men for every woman.

 We’ve made an assumption, though: men and women are given the same sentence.
 Turns out, that’s simply not true.
-Overall, women get 40% shorter sentences, which if we flip it around and use women as a baseline means that if women get 100% sentences, men get 166%.
+Overall, women get 40% shorter sentences, which if use women as a baseline means that if women get 100% sentences, men get 166%.
 (There is of course also a race component, but we won’t worry about it here.
 Suffice it to say that the race component is smaller than the gender component.)

 Two simple factors, and from the exact same number of criminals with the exact same level of guilt we’re already up to four men in prison for every woman.
 Since the actual numbers are 93% to 7%, how close are we?
 Not very, actually, but we’re already very far from even.
-As every good (or bad, depending on how we’re counting) infomercial will say: but wait, there’s more!
+As every good infomercial will say: but wait, there’s more!

 We made one final assumption, way back at the beginning: that the number of people brought to trial was equal.
 The thing is, that’s not actually true either.
 Regardless of who committed the crime, it’s more likely that a man will be arrested, and the police are more willing to take a man to court in the first place.
 This means that if we go all the way back to the beginning, to the actual point where women and men commit an equal number of crimes, we see several effects.
-First, a number of men are arrested and brought to trial for the crimes of women, crimes that no man committed at all.
+First, some men are arrested and brought to trial for the crimes of women, crimes not committed by men in the first place.
 Second, of the cases where they correctly identify a female perpetrator, we’ll see a higher percentage of those where the perpetrator simply isn’t brought to trial at all.
-(And note that men being brought to trial on flimsier evidence isn’t going to reduce the conviction rate any, that’s already stuck.)
+(Also note that men being brought to trial on flimsier evidence isn’t going to reduce the conviction rate any, that’s already stuck.)
 This also considers the fact that men are more likely to be victims of false accusations of IPV, sexual assault or rape, especially in places with “no-drop” prosecution for those offenses.